tmeras/ReSellMart/README.md

 - Add products to the cart or wishlist
 - View products by category and by seller
 - List products for sale by specifying product details including name, category, price, condition, images etc.
+- View listed products and update their details

 ### Orders
 - Checkout products (from various sellers) in cart and place orders, with purchase and sale email notifications to buyer and sellers, respectively